 XML Documentation (Visual C++)

 In the current release, code comments are not processed on templates or anything containing a template type (for example, a function taking a parameter as a template).
-Adding such comments will result in undefined behavior.
+Doing so will result in undefined behavior.

 For details on creating an .xml file with documentation comments, see the following topics.